jsdecena/aggrepay/README.md

 ### Required fields

-- payment_gateway - Intended payment gateway
+- payment_gateway (string) - Intended payment gateway
+- recurring (boolean) - If this is a recurring payment of not
-- reference - Your reference code for this transaction, this is important to map out in your system the customer who made for this transaction
+- reference (string) - Your reference code for this transaction, this is important to map out in your system the customer who made for this transaction
-- currency - Intended currency to bill your customer
-- name - The description in the checkout form of the chosen payment gateway
+- name (string) - The description in the checkout form of the chosen payment gateway
-- amount - The total amount
+- amount (string) - The total amount
+- currency (string) - Intended currency to bill your customer

 2. Grab the form post data and do **CHECKOUT**